 US & Canada Regional Governance Committee

-1.1 The Committee, which shall be a Committee of the Board, shall be composed of at least
+1.1 The Committee shall be composed of at least four members.

 1.5 The Company Secretary or his nominee shall act as Secretary of the Committee.

-The Committee meets quarterly, or more frequently if required and at other times when the Chairman of the Committee requires.
+2.2 The Committee meets at least twice a year, or more frequently if required and at other times when the Chairman of the Committee requires.
 Also a Committee member or the Company Secretary may call additional meetings as necessary.

-2.2 The Committee may delegate any of its powers to one or more of its members or the
+2.3 The Committee may delegate any of its powers to one or more of its members or the Company Secretary.

 objectives that it has set for implementing the policy.